Customer spotlight: Hamilton County, IN Quick and precise property values

-Hamilton County has benefitted from a long-term relationship with Thomson Reuters that goes all the way back to 1995.
-Prior to this collaboration, the county wanted to deploy a more comprehensive property appraisal solution that would make it possible to efficiently calculate accurate property values for the county’s land parcels, which today number approximately 122,000.
+Hamilton County has benefitted from a long-term relationship with Thomson Reuters since 1995.
+Prior to this collaboration, the county wanted to deploy a more comprehensive property appraisal solution that would make it possible to efficiently calculate accurate property values for the county’s land parcels, which today number about 122,000.

 “Going back to the early 1990s, we sometimes ran into delays of several weeks in generating accurate reports on current ownership, missed splits and plats of new subdivisions,” explains Kim Powell, Deputy Assessor for Hamilton County.

 In searching for a new solution, Hamilton County hoped to find an effective tool that would make data entry more efficient.
-The county also hoped to streamline parcel sketching, and pricing and report generation relating to assessments and building/parcel counts.
+The county also hoped to streamline parcel sketching as well as pricing and report generation relating to assessments and building/parcel counts.

-As the last 20+ years have proven, Thomson Reuters has become the perfect partner for Hamilton County’s needs.
-This holds true not only for the ProVal property assessment software that Thomson Reuters deployed, but also for the company’s experience with property assessment in the State of Indiana.
+As the last 20+ years have proven, Thomson Reuters has been a strong partner for Hamilton County’s needs.
+This holds true not only for the ProVal property assessment software that Thomson Reuters deployed, but also for Thomson Reuters involvement with property assessment in the State of Indiana.

 “Thomson Reuters has provided many ongoing enhancements and upgrades to ProVal over the years,” Powell says.
 “They help us retrieve the data we need from reports that show all the key property assessment data such as transfers and acreage differences.
 They are also aware of all Indiana statutory requirements ahead of time so that the software enhancements they apply allow us to meet state deadlines.”